School of the Earth, Ocean and Environment

 Carolina Core: SCI

 Coastal zones of South Carolina and neighboring states, including geologic history, geomorphology, stratigraphy, hydrogeology, shoreline processes, environmental issues, and effects of man.
-Not available for geology major credit.
+Not available for geological science or marine science major credit.
 Three lecture hours each week plus optional field trips.

 Carolina Core: SCI